Lieutenant-Colonel George Harris Lea

 Army No. : 58116

-Awards : Member of the British Empire, Distinguished Service Order, Mentioned in Despatches
+Awards : Member of the Most Excellent Order of the British Empire, Distinguished Service Order, Mentioned in Despatches

 George Lea previously served with the Lancashire Fusiliers before acting as Brigade Major in the 4th Parachute Brigade.
 The 11th Battalion had proved to be something of a problem after a series of administrative mishaps, and also the CO, Lt-Colonel Micky Thomas, was not a firm enough man to whip the Battalion into shape.
 So in early 1944 he was relieved of his post and replaced with George Lea, who was promoted to the rank of Lieutenant-Colonel.
 In the coming months he made much progress in bringing the 11th Battalion up to speed.